 • The procedures for internal moderation of assessments at BUB are described in the SER, the BUB Assessment Review and UoS Moderation document as well as the Assessment and Feedback Policy.
-The process starts with an internal review process at BUB, which checks the appropriateness of the assessment and marking/grading as well as relevant documentation; moderation then occurs at UoS which mainly confirms the consistency of the marking with the level at UoS.
-The Panel confirmed the implementation of the existing arrangements during the site visit interviews.
+The process starts with an internal review process at BUB, which

 - The internal moderation process provides a mechanism to review and improve the modules and the programme.
 Whilst the completed internal moderation forms provide some feedback on the assessments, the JBoS serves as a useful avenue to discuss and share feedback on moderation. - Summative assessments at BUB are required to undergo external moderation.
-Accordingly, a sample of internally moderated assessments and forms are sent to external moderators to verify the accuracy, consistency and standards of the assessments.
-The appointment of external moderators is handled by the UoS.
+Accordingly, a sample of internally moderated assessments and forms are sent to external moderators (who are UoS external examiners) to verify the accuracy, consistency and standards of the assessments.
+The appointment of external moderators is handled by UoS.
 The Panel was informed during the interviews that external moderators provide feedback on summative assessments, but these have often covered minor issues.
 Therefore, the Panel suggests reviewing and enhancing the moderation process. - The Panel notes from the minutes of the Teaching and Learning Committee, dated 15 February 2022, that moderation is discussed as a part of stakeholders' feedback.
-The discussions identified areas for improvement (standardization of marking, for instance).
-Furthermore, the Panel notes that UoS oversees the internal and external moderation, as clarified in the site visit interviews.
+The discussion mentions identified avenues for improvement (standardization of marking, for instance).
+Furthermore, the Panel notes that UoS entities have oversight of the internal and external moderation as clarified in interviews.
 The Panel was also informed during interviews that external moderators attend assessment board meetings and submit annual reports which are reviewed by UoS.